ericmeltzer/disaster-survival-manual/planning_and_kits.md

 * *Vehicle*.
 Many people own a vehicle.
 If you use your vehicle to get to work and park it in an area unlikely to be affected by a disaster, you may decide to combine your work kit and vehicle kit.
 However, our vehicles often transport more than just one person, so its prudent to have supplies in a vehicle kit to support yourself and several passengers.
 Keep your kit in the trunk or under a blanket or tarp to conceal it from would-be thieves.

 ## What should be in my kit?
 This is the most basic of questions.
-Our answer begins with the most basic of needs: water, food, air, shelter, sleep, and sanitation.
+Our answer begins with the most basic of needs: water, food, air, shelter, sleep, vision, and sanitation.

 **Water**
 * 1 gallon (4 liters) per person per day, for 7 days